-He writes his articles, and when he eventually leaves the country in 2013, he decides to craft his experiences into a book about the China that he has seen, a place that reminds him of the American “Gilded Age”, when the United States were transforming themselves through a phase of rapid economic growth and social unrest.
+He writes a bunch of long read articles, and when he eventually leaves the country in 2013, he crafts his experiences into a book about the country that he has seen, a place that reminds him of the American “Gilded Age”, when the United States were transforming themselves through a phase of rapid economic growth and social unrest.

 a work of journalism

-One thing is important to know before you decide whether you want to read this book or not: it isn’t trying to tell a continuous story.
-Instead, it focuses on certain aspects of Chinese life, on careerism in one chapter, on spirituality in another, and so on.
-Some of the people that EO introduces us to as protagonists of a particular chapter can reappear in a different context later.
-Also, he always makes sure to provide us with extensive background information on Chinese politics and social issues.
-This is not a story book.
+One thing is important to know before you decide whether you want to read this book or not: Osnos isn’t trying to tell a continuous story.
+Instead he focuses on certain aspects of Chinese life, one chapter at a time.
+He writes about careerism in one chapter, about spirituality in another, and so on.

 Evan Osnos, explaining China

 And yet it’s an astonishing feat.
 If Osnos’ goal is to provide the reader with a comprehensive view on modern China, then he comes very close to achieving it.
 He sheds light on many seemingly contradictory aspects of Chinese life, and he is sharp in his observations and balanced in his judgements.

 Reading this book feels like watching the news with a very smart friend.
 But is it perfect?

 superlatives and historical comparisons